Matthijsscheerder/PandamoniumWebsite/README.md

 Furthering our analysis, we now plot the distribution again the bechdel score by taking the mean bechdel score of each bin of the actor mention score.
 Now the correlation is now much more visible and understandable.
 We have lower bechdel scores for cases where female characters were less mentioned and higher bechdel scores when they are mentioned more.
 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/actor_mention.html" width="800" height="600"></iframe>

+Now its time for this metric to shine (hopefully).
+We first do a linear regression using Ordinary Least squares (OLS) between the bechdel score taking it as a dependent variable and taking the actor mention score as an independent variable.
+We observe an adjusted R squared value of 0.112 which might not seem very high but the probability of observing the regression coefficient is significant for a p value of p=0.01

+To better understand the correlation we employ the spearman correlation to that also that is not limited by linear correlations.
+For the latter we get a correlation coefficient of 0.35 which doesn't look bad

+From these analysis we assume that this might be a good metric to predict the bechdel score.

 <iframe src="https://Matthijsscheerder.github.io/PandamoniumWebsite/polarities.html" width="600" height="600"></iframe>